 Provided that the seller has owned the lease for at least 2 years it is possible, to serve a Section 42 notice to kick-start the lease extension process and assign the benefit of the notice to the purchaser.
 This means that the buyer can avoid having to wait 2 years to extend their lease.
 Both sets of lawyers will agree to form of assignment.
 The assignment has to be done before, or at the same time as completion of the disposal of the property.

 Alternatively, it may be possible to agree the lease extension with the freeholder either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the buyer.

-I acquired a 2 bed flat in Gamston, conveyancing having been completed 9 years ago.
+I invested in buying a 2 bed flat in Gamston, conveyancing having been completed 9 years ago.
 Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Equivalent properties in Gamston with a long lease are worth £179,000.
-The average or mid-range amount of ground rent is £65 per annum.
-The lease finishes on 21st October 2076
+Corresponding flats in Gamston with an extended lease are worth £227,000.
+The average or mid-range amount of ground rent is £50 invoiced annually.
+The lease finishes on 21st October 2092

-With just 57 years left to run we estimate the premium for your lease extension to range between £26,600 and £30,800 as well as legals.
+You have 72 years left to run we estimate the price of your lease extension to range between £9,500 and £11,000 as well as legals.

-The suggested premium range above a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive investigations.
-You should not use this information in tribunal or court proceedings.
-There may be additional concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Please do not take any other action based on this information before seeking the advice of a professional.
+The figure that we have given is a general guide to costs for extending a lease, but we are not able to advice on the actual costs in the absence of comprehensive due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt additional concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+Please do not take any other action based on this information without first seeking the advice of a professional.